 I began at the bottom with the candle holder inverted on a small craft paint container.

 I used a paint brush to spread the paint down the glass.
 Since it was the bottom, I decided not to start with my newly purchased beads, just some that were hanging around the craft room.
 At this point, I wasn't sure it would work and I didn't want to waste my new beads.
-And to my surprise, it worked.
+To my surprise, it worked!